GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (206).md

 **Critical Failure**: Your fist (or other appropriate bodypart) catches on fire.
 The spell instead inflicts a fire attack against you with a bonus equal to the spell's tier for the purpose of inflicting a critical hit.
 Residual burning causes you to emit light like a torch for a number of phases equal to the spell's tier.

 [Torching Fist]: # "Inspired by Michael Hasty choosing an element and name for this spell while brainstorming ideas for a melee combat spell."

+#### Turn

+**Minimum Tier**: 2

+**Casting Time**: 1 reaction, which you take in response to a creature you can perceive either ending its movement or attempting an attack (including that of a spell) against you

+**Effect**: You immediately face the triggering creature, instilling such fear into that creature so as to inflict a psychic attack.
+If the spellcheck is a critical success, the target must succeed a [Will] save with a DV equal to the spellcheck result o suffer a -2 penalty to all checks, saves, and attack rolls for a number of rounds equal to the spell's tier.

+**At Higher Tiers**: The benefits of casting at higher levels is mentioned above.

+**Critical Failure**: You turn to face the triggering subject, but find yourself dazed for a number of rounds equal to the spell's tier.

 ### U (4